mesosphere-backup/oscon-smack-stack/lab2-deploy-smack-technologies.md

 `./install-smack.sh`

-This process will take several minutes.
+This process will take several minutes and you will need to follow a series of prompts to complete the install.

 The script will install Cassandra, Kafka, and Spark.
-Through the prompts you will also get familiar with the DC/OS CLI.

 ## Conclusion